osampilona/hypen/src/components/Modal/README.md

 # Modal Component

-A flexible and accessible modal component with support for different sizes, custom styling, and comprehensive keyboard navigation.
+A flexible and accessible modal component with support for different sizes, custom styling and comprehensive keyboard navigation.

 ## Features